|Alma Mater:||Iowa State|

-The 2010 National Assistant Coach of the Year along with fellow OU assistant coach Tom Haley, Ball has aided OU to five top-three finishes at the NCAA Championships in 2010, 2011, 2013, 2014 and 2015, including Oklahoma's first-ever NCAA championship effort in 2014 and second and third title runs in 2016 and 2017, respectively.
+The 2010 National Assistant Coach of the Year along with fellow OU assistant coach Tom Haley, Ball has aided OU to six top-three finishes at the NCAA Championships in 2010, 2011, 2013, 2014, 2015 and 2016, including Oklahoma's first-ever NCAA championship effort in 2014 and second and third title runs in 2016 and 2017, respectively.
 The Sooners also notched NCAA runner-up finishes in 2010 and 2013 and have finished no lower than third in the Super Six since their first appearance in 2010.

 Ball has been named Region Assistant Coach of the Year eight times in his career and has helped OU to nine Big 12 Championships and eight straight NCAA Regional titles.

 OU has garnered 41 All-America honors on bars and vault under Ball's leadership, including 2017 Co-Bars National Champions, Nicole Lehrmann and Maggie Nichols.
 Ball also coached Haley Scaman to a prolific vaulting career at Oklahoma since 2013, including top-three NCAA individual finishes in 2014 (third) and 2015 (third).
 Ball's efforts have also resulted in 12 Big 12 champions on bars and 10 on vault for the Sooners.

 The 2017 Sooners picked up six All-America accolades on vault and bars, led by the national-championship performances from Lehrmann and Nichols on the bars.
 Nichols also received honors on vault, while Capps (vault), Jackson (vault) and Catour (bars) were recognized.